zencart/documentation/content/user/template/tracking_pixel.md

 1\.
 First, you need to make sure you have an appropriate override file in place.

 THERE ARE TWO OPTIONS:
-a) javascript file (recommended)
+a) JavaScript file (recommended)
-To do it with a javascript file, simply create the following file:
+To do it with a JavaScript file, simply create the following file:
 /includes/modules/pages/checkout_success/jscript_myaffiliate_program.php

 b) template file: